 Driving nonstop from Texarkana to El Paso takes over twelve hours.
 Let’s explore the old and the new along the way.
 Profound changes in the landscape range from East Texas piney woods, central plains, upper hill country, and mesquite-cleared farmland to the mountainous West Texas Chihuahuan desert.
 Today, we’ll detour off I-30, I-20, and I-10 through Texas, paralleling the old Bankhead route.
 Let’s go!

 Texarkana, Texas, is the twin city to Texarkana, Arkansas, and is located 179 miles east of Dallas.
-Start driving the Bankhead along U.S. 67 in Texarkana east to Greenville or traverse I-30 and take detours.
+Start driving the Bankhead along U.S. 67 in Texarkana west to Greenville or traverse I-30 and take detours.

 The exquisitely restored Perot Theatre, constructed in 1924, was a venue for silent films, stage plays, and reviews, later featuring first-run movies and stage plays.
 H. Ross Perot contributed much of the restoration costs in memory of his parents.
 A statue of his brother, who died at age 3, stands waving from the second floor.